-- As an inspector designated under the following Acts and Regulations, implements a law enforcement program to ensure compliance by the various resource users, with the NWT Waters Act and Regulations, Territorial Lands Act and Regulations, Arctic Waters Pollution Prevention Act, Mackenzie valley Resource Management Act and Regulations.
-This includes conducting site inspections to ensure all users of territorial lands are in compliance with various Acts and Regulations related to land use, quarrying, timber harvesting, land dispositions, water use and waste disposal, mining exploration and development and coordinating inspection/investigation activities with other government agencies and conducting investigations of unauthorized land use or water use/waste disposal activities and non-compliance with terms and conditions attached to licenses and permits. - In cases of non-compliance, the Inspector, acting alone, may negotiate compliance to set fair and achievable work deadlines/schedules for corrective actions, giving full consideration to the degree and urgency of the violation, precedents, and established practices of all clients.
-These may follow in the form of warning letters or orders for either corrective action or stop work orders, or recommend suspending and/or canceling of a license or permit. - Conducts in depth investigations into cases of serious noncompliance that involves interviewing individuals, taking statements, and collecting legal evidence.
+9. As an inspector designated under the following Acts and Regulations, implements a law enforcement program to ensure compliance by the various resource users, with the NWT Waters Act and Regulations, Northwest Territories Lands Act and Regulations, Arctic Waters Pollution Prevention Act, Mackenzie Valley Resource Management Act and Regulations.
+This includes conducting site inspections to ensure all users of Public Lands are in compliance with various Acts and Regulations related to land use, quarrying, timber harvesting, land dispositions, water use and waste disposal, mining exploration and development and coordinating inspection/investigation activities with other government agencies and conducting investigations of unauthorized land use or water use/waste disposal activities and non-compliance with terms and conditions attached to licenses and permits.

+10. In cases of non-compliance, the Inspector, acting alone, may negotiate compliance to set fair and achievable work deadlines/schedules for corrective actions, giving full consideration to the degree and urgency of the violation, precedents, and established practices of all clients.
+These may follow in the form of warning letters or orders for either corrective action or stop work orders, or recommend suspending and/or canceling of a license or permitting.

+11. Conducts in depth investigations into cases of serious non compliance that involves interviewing individuals, taking statements, and collecting legal evidence.
 After consultation with the Regional Superintendent and the Department of Justice, the Inspector has the authority to proceed with prosecution and develop a court brief.
 The responsibility for the investigation and prosecution is not shared.

-- Resource development and land use issues are sensitive and frequently result in conflicts among clients, beneficiaries and the public.
+12. Resource development and land use issues are sensitive and frequently result in conflicts among clients, beneficiaries and the public.
 Ensuring compliance is important since non-respect of Acts and Regulations, terms and conditions by users could result in severe environmental damage in such a fragile environment.
-The inspector recommends appropriate enforcement action in consultation with the Regional Superintendent. - As an Inspector appointed under the aforementioned acts and regulations and undertake, on a cost recovery basis, appropriate corrective and remedial action where there is a reluctance or inability by the company to do so of their own accord.
-This responsibility is shared. - Prepares inspection reports, legal documents (warnings, letters of direction), court documents and others to be used by the proponent, the Department, other territorial departments and municipal authorities, environmental groups and the public (provided the information is not classified) in monitoring the development of the region and deciding on proper course of action in specific situations.
+The inspector recommends appropriate enforcement action in consultation with the Regional Superintendent.

+13. As an Inspector appointed under the aforementioned acts and regulations and undertake, on a cost recovery basis, appropriate corrective and remedial action where there is a reluctance or inability by the company to do so of their own accord.
+This responsibility is shared.